 To help disentangle these interpretations, we ask the 77% of directors who were forced to offer lower pay about the consequences.
 While 7% report that the CEO left, and 13% that they hired a less expensive CEO, 41% admit that there were no adverse effects.
 This result is meaningful, since any self-serving bias would discourage this response.
-Thus, at least in some cases, boards overestimated the negative consequences of tough decisions on CEO pay.
-However, 42% reported that the CEO was less motivated, suggesting that the level of pay affects incentives, in contrast to standard theories.
+Thus, at least in some cases, boards underestimated their latitude to cut pay.
+However, 42% report that the CEO was less motivated, suggesting that the level of pay affects incentives, in contrast to standard theories.